awsdocs/aws-serverlessrepo-developer-guide/doc_source/serverless-app-consuming-applications.md

 1. Choose **Deploy**\.
 Doing this takes you to the **Deployment status** page\.
 **Note**
-If necessary, you must select the **I acknowledge this application creates custom IAM roles or resource polices** checkbox before deploying the application, otherwise an error will result\.
+If necessary, you must select the **I acknowledge this application creates custom IAM roles or resource polices** check box before deploying the application\.
+Otherwise an error will result\.
 For more information about custom IAM roles and resource policies, see [ Acknowledging Application Capabilities](acknowledging-application-capabilities.md)\.

 1. On the **Deployment status** page, you can view the progress of your deployment\.
 While waiting for your deployment to complete, you can search and browse for other applications, and return to this page through the Lambda console\.